GF2++

 Warning

-While the gf2::BitSpan::data method provides write access to the underlying words, this is primarily for internal use.
+While the gf2::BitSpan::store method provides write access to the underlying words, this is primarily for internal use.
 If you do use the pointer, you must ensure that any bits outside the span's range remain unaltered.
 The set_word method takes care of this for you, so prefer using that method when possible.

-You don't usually construct BitSpan objects directly.
+However, you don't usually construct BitSpan objects directly.
 Instead, you typically obtain them from existing gf2::BitStore objects using their span member functions:

 Spans can start in the middle of a machine word and can end part-way through another word; the class synthesises whole-word reads/writes for you.